BLOG / Top 10 account manager KPIs for business development and growth

 Reduce churn rates

 One of the key aspects of an account manager’s job is to reduce churn and keep more clients on file.
-With the right key performance indicators, you can identify which account managers can’t keep a high customer satisfaction score and who can.
+With the right key performance indicators, you can identify which key account managers can’t keep a high customer satisfaction score and who can.
+Frequent interactions and customer-centric tracking methods are essential to assess discrepancies in the performance of key account managers.
 This will help you find new opportunities and help you identify the top performers at your company.
 Plus, the lower the churn rate, the more your business will grow and scale in the coming years.

 Measure What Matters: 10 Essential Account Manager KPIs